WildGums/WildGums.OpenSource/src/content/orc.entityframework/using-the-repositories-and-unit-of-work.md

++++
-# Using the repositories and unit of work
+title = "Using the repositories and unit of work" description = "" weight = 20
++++

-The Repository and Unit of Work (UoW) pattern are very useful patterns to create an abstraction level over the *DbContext* that is provided by Entity Framework.
-A much heard excuse not to use repositories is that EF itself already works with repositories (the *DbContext*) and a UoW (in the SaveChanges method).
+The Repository and Unit of Work (UoW) pattern are very useful patterns to create an abstraction level over the `DbContext` that is provided by Entity Framework.
+A much heard excuse not to use repositories is that EF itself already works with repositories (the `DbContext`) and a UoW (in the SaveChanges method).
 Below are a few examples why it is a good thing to create repositories:

 * Abstract away some of the more complex features of Entity Framework that the end-developer should not be bothered with
-* Hide the actual *DbContext* (make it internal) to prevent misuse
+* Hide the actual `DbContext` (make it internal) to prevent misuse
 * Keep security checks and saving and rollback in a single location
-* Force the use of the *Specification* pattern on queries
+* Force the use of the `Specification` pattern on queries

 @alert info
 Note that repositories and UoW should not be used to abstract away the ORM tool because that is just another abstraction layer which is not required.
 Use it for the advantages mentioned above